lobernar/SpringBoot-Web-App/README.md

 ## What frameworks, concepts and tools did I learn?

-Here is a non-exhaustive list of everythin I am learning during this project:
+Here is a non-exhaustive list of everything I am learning during this project:
 - SpringBoot
 - Maven
+- Hibernate
 - PostgreSQL
 - RESTful APIs
 - Vue.js